jasl/vibe_photos_v4/README.md

 Going forward:

-- When `cache_format_version` changes, older cache directories may be treated as untrusted for projection rebuild and certain artifacts may be skipped during `rebuild_cache`.
-In those cases, re-running the preprocessing pipeline is the recommended way to regenerate compatible cache data.
+- When `cache_format_version` changes, older cache directories may be treated as untrusted.
+In those cases, re-running the preprocessing pipeline is the recommended way to regenerate compatible cache data and projection tables.

 Notes and Limitations
 ---------------------